utiasSTARS/lfgp/README.md

 This repository contains the source code for reproducing our results.

-## Setup
+## 1 Setup
-We recommend the readers to setup a virtual environment (e.g. `virtualenv`, `conda`, `pyenv`, etc.).
-Please also ensure to use Python 3.7 as we have not tested in any other Python versions.
+We recommend setting up a virtual environment (e.g. `virtualenv`, `conda`, `pyenv`, etc.).
+We also recommend using Python 3.9, as that was used for generating our experimental results, but the code should work with other versions as well.
 In the following, we assume the working directory is the directory containing this README:
 ```
 .
 ├── lfgp_data/
 ├── pytorch-a2c-ppo-acktr-gail/
 ├── rl_sandbox/
+├── scripts/
 ├── six_state_mdp.py
 └── README.md
 ```